-- Nationally reported data from 2014/2015 showed the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive care plan documented in their record in the preceding 12 months was 100%, which was comparable to other practices and above the national average. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia.

-- The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Patients on medicines requiring regular monitoring and who shared care with mental health services were monitored regularly in the practice.
-Those patients with complex problems were reviewed regularly at multi-disciplinary meetings held in the practice.
+- Nationally reported data from 2014/2015 showed the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive care plan documented in their record in the preceding 12 months was 90%.
+This was slightly below the local CCG average of 93% and slightly above the England average of 88%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - One mental health organisation visited the practice twice per week and was available to any patients who needed support or advice. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Patients on medicines requiring regular monitoring and who shared care with mental health services were monitored regularly in the practice.
+Those patients with complex problems were reviewed regularly at multi-disciplinary meetings held in the practice. - Staff had a good understanding of how to support patients with mental health needs and dementia and the practice had 'Dementia Friendly' status.